timescale/docs/tutorials/nyc-taxi-cab/compress-nyc.md

 ---
-title: Query the Bitcoin blockchain - set up compression
+title: Query time-series data tutorial - set up compression
-excerpt: Compress the dataset so you can store the Bitcoin blockchain more efficiently
+excerpt: Compress the dataset so you can store the NYC taxi trip data more efficiently
-products: [cloud]
+products: [cloud, mst, self_hosted]
-keywords: [beginner, crypto, blockchain, Bitcoin, finance, analytics]
+keywords: [tutorials, query]
+tags: [tutorials, beginner]
 layout_components: [next_prev_large]
-content_group: Query the Bitcoin blockchain
+content_group: Analyze NYC taxi cab data
 ---

 # Set up compression and compress the dataset

-You have now seen how to create a hypertable for your Bitcoin dataset and query it for blockchain data.
+You have now seen how to create a hypertable for your NYC taxi trip data and query it.
 When ingesting a dataset like this is seldom necessary to update old data and over time the amount of data in the tables grows.
 Over time you end up with a lot of data and since this is mostly immutable you can compress it to save space and